axieinfinity/ronin-documentation/docs/community/contribute/contribution-guide.md

 ### Make changes via UI
 For simple edits such as fixing a typo, a broken link, or editing a sentence, follow these steps:
 1. Click **Edit this page**.
-This takes you to the markdown file in GitHub.
+This takes you to the Markdown file in GitHub.
 2. Edit the contents.
 3. Click **Commit changes...**
 4. In the **Commit message** field, type a short, meaningful commit message that describes the change you made to the file.
 Follow our [commit message convention](#commit-message-convention).